Suz's literary spark

 Why it landed in Santa Cruz

-A first in-person event that really connected
+A first in-person event that felt instantly familiar

 This book became one of the major talking points at Rebellious Aging's first in-person event in Santa Cruz.
 Suz presented the Rebellious Aging vision, then read the book aloud to the audience, and it was a huge hit.